jhausladen/cloud9/README.md

 ## Contributing

 Cloud9 wouldn't be where it is now without contributions.
 Feel free to fork and improve/enhance Cloud9 in any way your want.
 If you feel that the Cloud9 community will benefit from your changes, please open a pull request.
-To protect the interests of the Cloud9 contributors and users we require contributors to sign a Contributors License Agreement (CLA) before we pull the changes into the main repository.
-Our CLA is the simplest of agreements, requiring that the contributions you make to an ajax.org project are only those you're allowed to make.
-This helps us significantly reduce future legal risk for everyone involved.
-It is easy, helps everyone, takes ten minutes, and only needs to be completed once.
-There are two versions of the agreement:

-1. [The Individual CLA](https://github.com/ajaxorg/cloud9/raw/master/doc/Contributor_License_Agreement-v2.pdf): use this version if you're working on an ajax.org project in your spare time, or can clearly claim ownership of copyright in what you'll be submitting.
-2. [The Corporate CLA](https://github.com/ajaxorg/cloud9/raw/master/doc/Corporate_Contributor_License_Agreement-v2.pdf): have your corporate lawyer review and submit this if your company is going to be contributing to ajax.org projects

-If you want to contribute to an ajax.org project please print the CLA and fill it out and sign it.
-Then either send it by snail mail or fax us or send it back scanned (or as a photo) by email.
-Please indicate a contact person or pull request your CLA relates to so we can quickly process and handle your agreement.
-Once you've submitted it, you no longer need to send one for subsequent submissions.

-Email: CLA@c9.io

-Fax: +31 (0) 206388953

-Address: Cloud9 IDE
-  Keizersgracht 241
-  1016 EA, Amsterdam
-  the Netherlands